QSD-Group/QSDsan/README.rst

 What is ``QSDsan``?
 -------------------
 ``QSDsan`` is an open-source, community-led platform for quantitative sustainable design of sanitation and resource recovery systems.
-It leverages the structure and modules developed in the ``BioSTEAM`` platform [1]_ with additional functions tailored to sanitation processes.
+It leverages the structure and modules developed in the `BioSTEAM <https://github.com/BioSTEAMDevelopmentGroup/biosteam>`_ platform with additional functions tailored to sanitation processes.

 As an open-source and impact-driven platform, QSDsan aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (techno-economic analysis and life cycle assessment and under uncertainty).